-- Before pregnancy, all problems related to the mouth and teeth should be treated and problems should be avoided as much as possible during pregnancy.
-Therefore, it is essential to visit a dentist and have a check-up before pregnancy.
+- All oral and dental issues should be addressed before pregnancy, and problems should be minimized during pregnancy.
+Therefore, it's essential to visit a dentist for a checkup before pregnancy.

 Problems that occur during pregnancy